BEACH to BRIDGE to BEACH to BRIDGE to BEACH

 A 40+ year fall tradition.
-Three stretches of seawall, 2 bridges, 3 beaches, and Vancouver's idealic waterfront await you on the Coho Run.
+Three stretches of seawall, 2 bridges, 3 beaches, and Vancouver's stunning waterfront await you on the Coho Run.

 From Third Beach the route encounters a short but tough ascent up the Merilees Trail to Prospect Point where the 2nd aid station and volunteers are waiting.
 A gentle slope up over the Lions Gate Bridge.

 From the Center of the bridge, you will be greeted with a breathtaking view of the North Shore Mountains as you head downhill to cross the mouth of the Capilano River and finally, into Ambleside Park and the Coho Festival where you will find the finish line.

 There are 2 Aid stations located on the course.
 The first one is located at the Innukshuk between Sunset Beach and English Bay Beach, roughly 5km.
 The second one is at Prospect Point in Stanley Park which is near the 10km mark.
 Both Aid stations will have volunteers with water as well as a first aid attendant.

 Marshals will be present at key intersections/ turns on the course.
 A lead escort cyclist will be out in front of the lead runners.
 The the tail of the event will have cyclists, some walkers and a support vehicle to sweep the course.